bxdoan/bxdoan/README.md

 <div align="center">

-> Why should I apologize for being a monster?
-Has anyone ever apologized for turning me into one?
+> Remember no one can make you feel inferior without your consent.

-> — Juuzou Suzuya —
+> — Eleanor Roosevelt —

 </div>